wetoolaguer/portal-client/README.md

       //do whatever you want with the response
   });
 ```
+Parameters:
+*reqObj (required if parameter is desired): The requestObject of which
+ key-value pairs replace the corresponding parameters in the declared
+routes.
+*paramter (optional):An object of which key-value pairs are converted as
+ query string.
+*callback: The callback function to be executed when the request
+ receives a response.
 #### Generated Post Methods
 #####  functionName ( formObj, reqObj, callback )